code-not-found/code-not-found.github.io/_posts/spring-jms/2019-01-14-spring-jms-integration-gateway-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-In this tutorial, we build an end-to-end messaging example which uses an outbound and inbound Spring JMS Integration gateway.
+In this tutorial, we build an end-to-end messaging example that uses an outbound and inbound Spring JMS Integration gateway.

 Drop a line below in case of any questions.